Mae Hong Son Travel Guid

 Mae Hong Son is one of Thailand’s most remote provinces and thus retains its own separate identity.
 At the same time, the provincial capital is readily accessible by air and road.
 Nestled in its own lovely valley and surrounded by hills that are often shrouded in early morning mist, this small town is one of the most enchanting places in the entire North.
 Burmese-style temples, a picturesque lake, a hilltop vantage point and a bustling morning market afford scope for leisurely sights-seeing, while a choice of hotels makes it an excellent base for excursions into the surrounding countryside.

-Attractions in Mae Hong Son by Other Districts
+Mae Hong Son Attractions by District

 Maenam Pai, Wat Klang, Wat Nam Hu, Wat Phrathat Mae Yen, Namtok Mo Paeng, Mueang Paeng Hot Spring, Huai Nam Dang National Park, Pong Dueat Hot Spring, Tha Pai Hot Spring, Pai Canyon, World War II Memorial Bridge, Santichon Village, Mae Yen Waterfall, Pai Walking Street, Kho Kuu So Bridge, Land split, Pam Bok waterfall, Wat Sri Don Chai, Thom’s Pai Elephant Camp